AshGovender/ENG/README.md

 > * Installed new measurement devices and carried out a guage R&R study to ensure reliability of measurement system

 Key implementations:
-> * Re-designed maintenance schedules to reduce fowling in the boiler to improve heat transfer and reduce fuel usage
+> * Re-designed maintenance schedules to reduce fowling in the boiler and improve chemical treatment to improve heat transfer and reduce fuel usage
 > * Identified condensate losses which resulted in wastage of heat and treatment chemicals through steam trap damage and incorrect condensate recovery control logic
-> * Ensure air/fuel ration was corrected which fixed the particulate matter issue
+> * Ensured air/fuel ratio was corrected which fixed the particulate matter issue
 > * did a cost benefit analysis and implemented a new fuel changeover from HFO to LFO that resulted in sulphur dioxide emissions compliance without a significant capex and operating cost
 > * Led the installation of an autoflam unit which ensured optimized air fuel ratio and reduced fuel usage
-> * Led the correction of the steam control system which ensure optimum maintenance of feedwater to the boiler reducing fuel necessary to heat the water to saturated steam
+> * Led the correction of the steam control system which ensured optimum maintenance of feedwater to the boiler reducing the amount of fuel required to heat the water to saturated steam
 > * All steam trap and leaking lines were fixed resulting in optimum condensate recovery as well as steam
 > * Carried out various engineering calculations to quanitify and identify cost savings and benefits analysis
-> * Assisted with

 ## Data Sources
 Operational reports, meter readings, operator reports